 Data stockpiles have seen an exponential increase, thanks to advances in storage and processing and storage which are cost-effective and efficient.
 According to IDC, by 2025, there will be over 175 zettabytes of data globally.

-In earlier days, data wasn’t so accessible as in the present times.
+In earlier days, data wasn’t as accessible as in the present times.
 Also, people were too skeptical about sharing their information.
 Even today, privacy and ethics are the foundation of data collection.
 Therefore every data scientist needs to operate within an ethical framework as the volume of data expands.

 Experts believe that automation, blockchain, analytics, and democratization will shape the future of data science as a core function of business management.